fbpx

 Refrigerator

-It's recommended to have 15 inches of countertop beside the fridge for items that are taken out and put in the fridge.
+It’s recommended to have 15 inches of countertop beside the fridge for items taken out and put in the fridge.
 If it is located in front of the kitchen island, it may serve as the landing area.

 Cooking Surface

 Keep 15 inches of clear space on either side of the stove for preparation, placement of items to be cooked, and room for pots, pans, and similar wares.
-With a kitchen island, the countertop may serve as a common landing area for the refrigerator, sink, and stove.

 Other Considerations